danielerapati/2years-oncall/PITCHME.md

 Note:
 so having an on-call is worth the pain
 << underlying story: Downton Abbey 2015, the days, weeks, months after >>
-What did we do in the days, weeks, months after the Downton Abbey debacle?
+What did we do in the days, weeks, months after the Downton Abbey debacle to make it work?

 +++
 Alerting